How To Get Rid of Bed Bugs

 Photo: istockphoto.com

-When a homeowner first detects bed bugs, they should determine which rooms are infested.
+When someone first detects bed bugs, they will want to determine which rooms are infested.
 Bed bugs typically live in rooms where people sleep or in rooms with sofas.
-Once they habituate, they’ll slowly spread to other rooms, so it’s crucial to find and treat the problem as soon as they’re detected.
-Once bed bugs are discovered, homeowners should investigate all of their clothing and find a safe space to sleep while getting rid of the insects.
+Once they habituate, they’ll slowly spread to other rooms, so it’s crucial for the residents to find and treat the problem as soon as the bugs are detected.
+After residents discover bed bugs in their home, they’ll want to investigate all of their clothing and find a safe space to sleep while getting rid of the insects.

 Bed Bugs vs. Ticks

-Before homeowners begin, they should be sure to clarify what type of insect is making them itch.
+Before beginning, the home’s residents will want to clarify what type of insect is making them itch.
 Ticks and bed bugs can often get confused for one another since both cause itchy red bumps.

 So, what do bed bugs look like?
 Bed bugs have six legs and typically hide inside, while ticks have eight legs and prefer to live outdoors.
 Bed bugs also tend to cause more bites.
 Regardless of which creature is infesting a home, they need to be dealt with immediately.